colah/ByronTrialNotes/day7.md

 Bui tries to get Byron to admit to wanting to make a bomb many times.

-Bui claims that Byron earlier told him that he'd admited to having a detonator, when the video clearly show that he didn't.
+Bui claims that Byron earlier told him that he'd admitted to having a detonator, when the video clearly show that he didn't.

-Stopping at 43:46.
+Movie stopping at 43:46.